App State student claims Miss North Carolina title

 “It was even more important for me to win, so that I’d have a platform to share my story for other young women in our state who are taking on this financial responsibility themselves,” she said.

-Lisa Batson said her daughter’s determination to find a way forward is inspiring.
+Lisa Batson said her daughter’s determination to “find a way” is inspiring.

+“Any parent’s dream is to see their child exceed beyond the former generation,” she said.

 Batson will graduate in 2022 with a bachelor’s degree in communication and with a concentration in Public Relations and a minor in theater arts.